 Way Forward :

-- The health workforce are our frontline soldiers in battling the spread of Covid-19.
-They put their own lives at risk in order to ensure safety of others.
+- The health workforce is our frontline soldiers in battling the spread of Covid-19.
+They put their own lives at risk in order to ensure the safety of others.

 - It is hoped that this Ordinance will have the impact of infusing confidence in the community of healthcare service personnel so that they can continue to contribute to serving mankind through their noble professions in the extremely difficult circumstances being witnessed during the current Covid-19 outbreak.